 “There was a system that was being used to detect COVID-19 cases in Mexico and count them, and I was really curious to understand how it was working,” said Ulloa.

 Ulloa recruited fellow biostatistics PhD students Natalie Gasca and Antonio Olivas-Martinez to help with the article, along with Susana Lozano Esparza, a PhD student in the SPH Department of Epidemiology.
-Pedro Orozco del Pino, a PhD student at the University of Michigan, and Jesús Daniel Arroyo Relión, a postdoc at the University of Maryland and Johns Hopkins University, joined after responding to Ulloa’s tweet about the project.
+Pedro Orozco del Pino, a PhD student at the University of Michigan, and Jesús Daniel Arroyo Relión, a postdoc at the University of Maryland and Johns Hopkins University.
 Rounding out the group is Alfredo Garbundo Iñigo, a faculty member at Mexico Autonomous Institute of Technology (ITAM) where Ulloa, Orozco del Pino, and Arroyo Relión received their undergraduate degrees.

 “I felt that being part of the group was one very direct way that I could contribute and use my expertise to benefit the general public as well as family, friends, and extended relatives,” said Gasca.
 “And it is helpful for me, personally, to feel like I’m helping other people make decisions and understand a little bit better what’s going on in the world around us.”

 Since that first article, the group has written two additional pieces: one about COVID-19 testing and another about vaccines.
 Their varied perspectives and experiences facilitated robust discussions that resulted in more comprehensive story content.